XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 ```
 # There are several ways to prepare data used for age estimation.
 One way is
 # to use a GeneMapper ID/IDX Software to export the genotyping table or
 # the sizing table as a '.txt' file.
-Another way is to maker a '.txt' file
+Another way is to make a '.txt' file
 # organized as shown below and contain at least the columns named
 # "Sample.Name", "Panel", "Marker", "Allele.1", "Allele.2", "Height.1",
 # and "Height.2".